 The action not only increases blood flow in the dermis, but it also stimulates your skin's nerve endings and exfoliates dead skin cells.
 Being tickled seems like an unwanted side effect, although one gets used to it after awhile.
 Remember to brush all surfaces, including the soles of your feet, armpits and the entire back.
 All motion should happen in the direction of your heart.
 If you choose to brush your face, you may do so with a specially designed for that gentle bristle.
 Personally, I have not done it.
 What I often do is a simple face mask that we will share in the next post.

 Face masks maintain our skin healthy and glowing.
-They help us prepare it for the changing seasons, clean its pores, and provide it with necessary nutrients.
-This particular mask, I blended inspired by autumn colors.
-It contains only three basic ingredients in equal proportions.
+They help us prepare it for the changing seasons, calm inflammation, clean its pores, and provide it with necessary nutrients.
+This particular mask, I blended is inspired by autumn colors and contains only three basic ingredients you can find in your kitchen.

 Turmeric is a root widely in Asian cuisine and traditional medicine.
 The powder gently exfoliates the upper layer of skin, leaving it silky-smooth.
 Curcumin, a polyphenol chemical that gives turmeric its vibrant yellow color, has excellent antibacterial, anti-inflammatory and anti-aging properties.
 It improves the skin tone and helps in treating conditions like acne, hyper-pigmentation, dark circles, Rocasea, eczema and psoriasis.
 Read more about the amazing health and beauty benefits of turmeric here.